hashtag-ankita/hashtag-ankita/README.md

 <h1 align="left">Hi 👋, I'm Ankita Dey.</h1>
 <h3 align="left">A CSE Undergrad from India, passionate about coding and reading.</h3>

-- 🔭 I’m currently grinding **Leetcode**, in an attempt to get better with coding logic and problem-solving.
+🔭 I’m currently grinding **Leetcode**in an attempt to improve my coding logic and problem-solving.

-- 🌱 I’m currently learning **C++, JS and more about frontend developing.**
+- 🌱 I’m currently learning **Django and more about Python Programming.**

 - 📫 How to reach me: **adey83652@gmail.com**